a-heintz/PyFiltering/README.md

 # PyFiltering
-Simple examples of Kalman and Particle Filtering in Python
+Examples of Unscented Kalman and Particle Filtering in Python